jon-wong-sutd/git-lessons/git-lesson.md

 <div class="tip" markdown="1">
 <p>Grasp concepts first, lookup technical details later.
 Learning before working, looking before leaping!</p>
-<p>Go through this Git lesson quickly and sequentially, and don't think too hard.
-Important concepts will be explained along with relevant demonstrations.</p>
 <p>Important tips are places where you should pause and grasp the concepts just demonstrated.</p>
 <p>Shoot me an email if any part of this lesson bogs you down and impedes you from progressing rapidly.</p>
 </div>